eo2cube/odcbox/README.md

 sudo ./docker_stop
 ```

-To fully clean your docker environemnt from containers, images and volumes created for `odc_box` and to allow a fresh re-deploy, run
+To fully clean your docker environment from images pulled for `odc_box` and to allow a fresh re-deploy, run

 ```
 sudo ./docker_clean
 ```

 before starting over.
+Note that with each re-deploy, a new docker volume is created containing your indexed data.
+You may want to prune your docker volumes from time to time, e.g. using `sudo docker volume rm $(sudo docker volume ls -q -f 'dangling=true')`.
+Note that this will remove **all** docker volumes, also those from other docker instances that might be running on your host system.

 ## Troubleshooting